Hugo-ter-Doest/chart-parsers/README.md

-#Introduction
+#Chart Parsers for Natural Language Processing
-This is a library of chart parsers for natural language processing containing the following flavours of chart parsing:
+This is a library of chart parsers for natural language processing.

 #Supported algorithms
+The following algorithms are supported:
 * Cocke Younger Kasama (CYK) Parser: an efficient purely bottom up chart parser for parsing with grammars in Chomsky Normal Form (CNF)
 * Earley Parser:  a basic chart parser based on Earley's algorithm for parsing with context-free grammars
 * Left-Corner Parser: a chart parser for parsing with top-down predictions based on the left-corner of production rules.